⏱️ 4-5 min read

 You don’t need fancy gear to capture the magic of Okinawa’s best sunsets – just the right timing and a few tips.

-I always get to a spot with at least 30 minutes before the sun actually sets – you’d be amazed how much the landscape will change as the sun makes its descent.
+I always get to a spot with at least 30 minutes before the sun actually sets – you’d be amazed how much the entire vibe will change in such a short time.

 I also challenge myself to change angles after every two shutter clicks, this way I don’t end up with a camera roll of the same exact shot.
 (Yes, even pros end up with twenty versions of the same frame — guilty!)